bwplotka/bingo/README.md

 * Go 1.14+
 * Linux or MacOS (Want Windows support?
 [Helps us out](https://github.com/bwplotka/bingo/issues/26), should be trivial!)
-* All tools that you wish to "pin" have to be build in Go (they don't need to use Go modules at all).
+* All tools that you wish to "pin" have to be built in Go (they don't need to use Go modules at all).

 ## Installing